 Don’t worry, there’s a reason for the color change—and it’s pretty funny.
 The city of Sedona, located in the center of Arizona, is famous for its stunning natural beauty—namely, its mountainous landscape of red rock.
 Because of said landscape, there are rules in place for buildings in Sedona, to make sure that no structure intrudes too much on the surrounding natural scenery.
 When the McDonald’s was built there in 1993, city officials believed that a bright yellow M would do just that.
 They claimed that gold would clash with the surrounding red rocks, and opted for a more pleasing, soft blue.
 You read that right—the arches are blue because gold didn’t match the city’s (natural) decor.

 Whatever the reason, though, the color-change certainly makes this McDonald’s stand out.
 In fact, these unique not-so-golden arches have become an essential tourist destination for Sedona travelers.
-(Here are some more must-see unusual restaurants around the world.)
+Find out the 10 bestselling McDonald’s menu items ever.

 In every way besides the giant M, though, this McDonald’s is just like any other—full of guilty-pleasure burgers, Happy Meals, and addictive fries.
-Next, check out these 75 mind-blowing facts about McDonald’s.
+Next, find out countries that have banned McDonald’s.